Luchixiang/EMDiffuse/README.md

 python run.py -p test -c config/EMDiffuse-r.json --gpu 0 -b 60 --path /data/EMDiffuse_dataset/brain_test/super_test_crop_patches --resume ./experiments/EMDiffuse-r/best --mean 1 --step 1000
 ```

-## EMDiffuse-n and EMDiffuse-r Inference for Your Own EM Dataset
+## Instructions for EMDiffuse-n and EMDiffuse-r Inference with Your Own EM Dataset

-**All the above steps are designed for our multiple noise level denoising and super-resolution datasets.
-If you want to try your own dataset, you may need to modify the crop and register codes to meet the format of required dataset.
-We provide a simple demo here for you to implement inference on a dataset with the file structure:**
+**These instructions are tailored for denoising and super-resolution datasets.
+For your own dataset, you may need to adjust the cropping and registration codes to suit your data format.
+Here's a simple demonstration for performing inference on a dataset with the following file structure:**

 ```bash
 test_images: